OpenDSA/OpenDSA/RST/en/RecurTutor2/BinaryTreeTrvprob.rst

  #.
 Formulate the base case and its action to work correctly on any given binary tree.
  #.
 Formulate the recursive case and its action to work correctly on any give binary tree.

+Avoid the following common mistakes:

+ #.
+Forget to check if the root is null.
+ #.
+Check if one or both children are null.
+You SHOULD NOT do that.When you do the recursive call and pass the root.left()
+    or the root.right() as the parameter, the recursive function will call itself and treating the passed child as the new root.
+So, you don't need to explicitly check if the children are null.
+ #.
+Check on the children values.
+You SHOULD NOT do that.
+The same as the previous point.
+The child passed to the recursive call
+    is treated as the new root.
+So, you don't need to explicitly check on the children values.
+Just make sure you do that for the root.
+ #.
+If it is required from you to write a function that returns a value (e.g. the number of nodes in a binary tree),
+    you have to make sure that the function actually "returns".
+One of the common mistakes is just doing  the recursive call without writing the word "return" before it.

 Formulate the base case and its action
 --------------------------------------